File Transfer Protocol

 quote Will send an argument to the remote FTP Server.
 This statement is similar in purpose as the "LITERAL" statement.

-site This statement is used at the client system and is used to transfer a function (via the literal or quote) to the host site.
+site This parameter is used at the client system to transfer a function (via the LITERAL or QUOTE statement) to the host site.
 The following is a summary of the commonly used SITE/LOCSITE Commands.

 Command Description